joshsj/joshsj.github.io/source/index.md

 web development.
 Any tech stack is a good tech stack, but .NET, Vue and SQL is my jam.

-I'm close to completing my degree in Software Engineering at Sheffield Hallam, during which I undertook a 14-month placement at [3Squared](https://3squared.com) and took a French elective module.
+I have a 1st from Sheffield Hallam in Software Engineering, 14 months experience developing full-stack web applications from a placement at [3Squared](https://3squared.com), and a slowly improving grasp of French.
 <em title="With Duolingo, I'm getting better every day.">Avec Duolingo, je
 m'améliore tous les jours.</em>